-Woefully predictable imperiled-yuppie-family-under-siege suspenser.
-Helmer Mike Figgis displays at best a half-hearted interest in delivering the commercial genre goods, while Dennis Quaid and Sharon Stone fish in vain to find any angles to play in their dimension-free characters.
-Word of mouth will trigger a quick B.O. collapse.
+“Cold Creek Manor” is a woefully predictable imperiled-yuppie-family-under-siege suspenser that hardly seems worth the attention of its relatively high-profile participants.
+Taking a break from his multiple-perspective digicam experiments, helmer Mike Figgis displays at best a half-hearted interest in delivering the commercial genre goods, while Dennis Quaid and Sharon Stone fish in vain to find any angles to play in their dimension-free characters.
+Disney will have to hope the campaign’s haunted-house hook will lure fright-chasing auds on opening weekend, because word of mouth will trigger a quick B.O. collapse in subsequent stanzas.

 When the young son of high-powered Manhattan business exec Leah Tilson (Stone) and indie documaker husband Cooper (Quaid) is almost run over by a Lincoln Navigator, they abruptly decide it’s time to get out of the city and buy a dilapidated country manse at a fire-sale price.

 But the Tilsons make the mistake of not inquiring who lived there previously and why they had to leave.
 They soon find out, when shifty redneck Dale Massie (Stephen Dorff) turns up straight from three years in the pen and asks if they wouldn’t like him to help fix up the house he used to live in.